ember-learn/ember-blog/content/the-ember-times-issue-202.md

 Be kind,

-Jared Galanis the crowd and the Learning Team
+Jared Galanis, Chris Ng, the crowd and the Learning Team